Survivor Series (2009): Aftermath

+Raw

 After John Cena retained the WWE Championship, a 'Breakthrough battle royale' was scheduled by Raw guest host Jesse Ventura to determine the next number-one contender.
 The concept being that every participant was to be a superstar who had not previously won a world championship.
 Sheamus won the match and later on attacked Cena and slammed him through a table, Ventura who had instigated the attack decided that Cena would defend the championship in a tables match.

+SmackDown

 Batista, whose actions sidelined Rey Mysterio for the next few weeks, later became the number one contender for The Undertaker's World Heavyweight Championship.
 After a few weeks of repeatedly attacking the champion, a Chairs match for the title was scheduled.

+Future

 The 2009 Survivor Series was the last Survivor Series to include the ECW brand, as well as the ECW Championship, as the brand was disbanded in February 2010, deactivating the championship along with it.
+It was also the final Survivor Series held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final Survivor Series held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.

 The Survivor Series chronology was originally set to end with this 2009 event when during a press conference held on February 11, 2010, WWE Chief Executive Officer and Chairman Vince McMahon announced that WWE would drop the Survivor Series name and rebrand the event.
 However, following public outcry and several different fan petitions, the name was later reinstated, and in June 2010, WWE started to release tickets for the 2010 event.